What Is a Check-Cashing Service?

 Check-cashing services allow you to cash payroll, government, and other types of checks without a bank account.
 The funds are usually available almost immediately.

-Check cashing services are represented by Financial Service Centers of America (FiSCA), a national trade association.
-According to FiSCA, there are approximately 13,000 financial service centers in the United States (also known as non-bank financial institutions or NBFIs).
-These centers conduct over 350 million transactions a year in various products to the tune of $106 billion.
-Check cashing services are part of the growing non-bank financial institution sector in the financial world.
+The financial service centers that provide these services are represented by Financial Service Centers of America (FiSCA), a national trade association.
+According to FiSCA, there are approximately 13,000 financial service centers in the U.S. These centers conduct over 350 million transactions a year in various products to the tune of $106 billion.

 Can perpetuate the cycle of poverty

-Can leave consumers stuck in a cycle of using non-traditional financial services
+Can leave consumers stuck using non-traditional financial services